 1. Thank the person for their review.

-If you get a great, 5-star review (which is the goal), you can reply with thanks, which also shows potential customers that you care.
+If you get a great, 5-star review (which is the goal), you can reply with "Thanks and I'm glad you're enjoying!"
 I’ll cover how to handle bad reviews in the next section.

 3. Keep your promise.

 If you told customers you’d give them something for leaving a review, you need to actually give it to them!
 Otherwise, you’ve broken a promise, which can and will backfire for everyone to see.

 As an added tip, you can take all the 5-star reviews you get, and show them off on your website, in your ads, or anywhere else people might find you.